Sold My Bike

-A chapter has ended, I sold my bicycle π°π«‘ Lately, I've been catching cold after every bike ride due to the wind and sweat, so I decided it would be best to stop my cycling adventures.
-Whether this was the right decision, I'm not sure, but I've been contemplating selling my bike for a while.
-On Thursday, I rode my bicycle to the station for the last time and handed it over to the buyer.
-I got $150, while the original price I paid at the store for the bike was $600.
+An era has come to an end; I sold my bike ๐ฐ๐ซก Recently, Iโve been catching colds after every bike ride due to the wind and sweat, so I decided it would be better to stop riding altogether.
+I’m not exactly sure if this was the right decisionโbut I had been thinking about selling the bike for a long time.
+On Thursday, I took my final ride on the bike to the train station and handed it over to the buyer.
+I received \(150, while the original price I paid at the store a long time ago was \)600.

 -